DropSnorz/OwlPlug/README.md

 ## Stores

 Owlplug is shipped with a plugin store to automate plugin downloads and installations.
 A Store is a collection of available plugins you can install locally.
 For now, it's **a fully WIP feature**.
 Plugins delivered by OwlPlug Central are included by default.
-You can configure OwlPlug to use any compatible third party store.
+You can configure OwlPlug to use any compatible third party store in *Store* Tab > *Stores* > *Add a new store source...*.

 ### OwlPlug central